top of page

 • Is the person knowledgeable and able to answer questions?

-• Considered an unscheduled visit being respectful that you are entering someone’s home.
+• If you make an unscheduled visit, be respectful as you are entering peoples' homes.

-• Review the website and look for facility activity, newsletters and calendars.
+• Visit the website and look for facility activities, newsletter, calendars and Facebook.

 How Do You Feel When You Enter a Facility?